Mohamed-Data1/-Sales-Report-For-1Qur-2019.pbix/README.md

 📍 Trends by Customer Gender
 📍 Monthly Performance Tracking
 🎯 Goal: Turn dataset into a clear, actionable overview using Power BI visuals.
-💡 Looking for feedback on:
-👉 Dashboard design
-👉 Ways to improve visual storytelling
-👉 Your favorite Power BI feature for sales data!